 Airbrushing is a more precise mode of painting without a brush than spray-painting.
 There are many types of airbrushes, all of which push paint through a thin needle nozzle so paint mists over your painting surface.
 A dual-action gravity feed is a special kind of airbrush with a trigger mechanism that allows you to control both the paint volume and airflow.
 When you push the trigger down, air passes through, and when you pull the trigger back, paint flows through the needle.
 The amount of pressure you apply when pushing down or back controls the volume.
 “Gravity feed” simply means that the paint reservoir is located at the top of the airbrush.
 Gravity pulls paint down from this reservoir into the mixing chamber, where the paint is atomized to a mist.
 Airbrushes are great for photo retouching, auto graphics, temporary tattoos, cake decorating, fine art, illustrations, and nail art.
-(Please use a different gun for decorating cakes, if you also use your airbrush for painting!)
+(Please, please, please use a different gun for decorating cakes with food coloring, if you also use your airbrush for painting!)
 Browse our selection of dual-action gravity airbrush kits below to find the best product for you.

 1. Master Airbrush Multi-Purpose Airbrushing System

 Master Airbrush’s airbrush comes with a portable mini air compressor and guide to airbrushing.
 The fluid reservoir holds 1/3-ounces of paint, and the 0.3-millimeter fluid tip delivers precise spraying action.
 The lightweight air compressor works at a maximum of 25 psi and produces 15 psi air pressure on demand.
 The air-on-demand feature automatically shuts off when the air isn’t in use.
 With detailed instructions on how to operate and care for it, this basic model is perfect for beginners.

 2. Zeny Professional Airbrush System